globalsign/est/README.md

 ### EST client samples

-Basic and common operations are available in the samples directory.
+Basic enroll operation is available under `cmd/sample` directory.

-The EST client is expecting `root`and `intermediate` certificates of an EST server.
-Because it can also be configured in a way to establish an unsecure communication, those certificates could be omitted (for testing purposes only).

-In any case, sample can be changed to meet user requirements : Include CA certificates, change user credentials, enroll a different CSR etc.
+In any case, sample can be changed to meet user requirements : change user credentials, create a different signing key, enroll a different CSR etc.